 The Studios provide secure affordable workspace to both established and emerging visual artists who are exhibiting, performing and teaching nationally and internationally.
 The work of the Studio artists reflects the range of diversity of contemporary art practice and promotes a wider understanding of artistic processes through open sharing events, workshops, studio visits and professional development programmes.
 Please have a look at our Education and Artists Development sections for opportunities to engage with our artists and activities throughout the year.

 The 40 artist studios and public programmes are managed on a day to day basis by the staff of Chisenhale Art Place (CAP).

 A committee of 10 artist members is also elected annually, called the Artists Advisory Committee (AAC).
 The AAC works closely with CAP Staff and Trustees to keep the studios, and their engagement with the public, running smoothly as an artist-established organisation.
-Current members (2018) of the AAC are: Andy Ridley (Chair), Dan Turner (Co Vice-Chair), Sam Hodge (Co Vice-chair), Joy Girvin (Secretary), Kate Hardy, Amikam Toren, Ingrid Kerma, Sarah Kate Wilson, Jeremy Hutchison, Diane Martin and John Askew .
+Current members (2018) of the AAC are: Andy Ridley (Chair), Dan Turner (Vice-Chair), Joy Girvin (Secretary), Kate Hardy, Ingrid Kerma, Sarah Kate Wilson, Jeremy Hutchison, Diane Martin and David Buckley .

 You can find out more about the governance of Chisenhale Art Place, including Trustees, here.

 Chisenhale Studios is a proud member of Chisenhale Art Place and is integral to its foundation.
 For Chisenhale Art Place was created by artists seeking to find new secure premises after their eviction in the late 1970’s from Butler’s Wharf by property developers.
 Their search was concentrated in East London where vast numbers of buildings lay empty, including Chisenhale Works, which was offered for use by Tower Hamlets Council.